dipendra-mule/conducky/website/docs/user-guide/faq.md

 ### What happens if an event is disabled?

-If an event is disabled by a SuperAdmin:
+If an event is disabled by a System Admin:
 - Event data remains intact but becomes inaccessible
 - Users cannot access the event dashboard or incidents
-- Only SuperAdmins can re-enable disabled events
+- Only System Admins can re-enable disabled events

 ## Technical Questions